aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 * Bucket Policy: Set an access control policy for the bucket.
 * User Policy: Set access control policies for your ABCI Cloud Storage account.

 "Bucket Policy" can be set with the Users Account, but Usage Managers Account is necessary to set "User Policy".
-If your ABCI Cloud Storage account is Users Account, ask Usage Managers to change the accessibility or to grant you appropriate permission.
+If your ABCI Cloud Storage account is Users Account, ask User Administrators to change the accessibility or to grant you appropriate permission.

 ## Default Permission